AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 * Parallel streams are terrible if there's blocking (like waiting for IO or a monitor).
 With a custom CountedCompleter, you can use ManagedBlocker and Phasers to actually handle the problem, instead of just degrading the common ForkJoinPool, as parallel Streams do.

-* I know grad students much smarter then me who work with Java daily, yet have never bothered to understand or make use of streams.
+* I know grad students much smarter then me who work with Java daily, yet have never bothered to understand or make use of Streams.
 And I can't think of a good reason for them to do so.
-Few developers I work with even know about Streams, and those that do have a hard time explaining what a `terminal operation` is, or why `peek()` should be avoided because it isn't pure.
+Few developers I work with even know about Streams, and those that do have a hard time explaining what a `terminal operation` is, or why `peek()` should be avoided outside debugging because it isn't pure.

 ---

-Now lets consider the biggest benefit Stream provides:
+Now lets consider the benefits Stream provides:

 * You can use them at API points, to avoid defensive copying.
 Of course, this provides only a shallow defense, since the collection members themselves could still be mutated.
 One could avoid the defensive copying problem entirely by writing good JavaDoc, and having faith in your fellow developers.